 Vet School GPA: How Do Grades Affect Your Acceptance Odds?

-Join us as we take a closer look at how your GPA might affect your odds of vet school acceptance.
-You’ll soon see its only part of the picture.
+It can’t be denied that your grade point average is an important element of your overall vet school application.
+However, it is not the only thing selection committees evaluate.
+Since veterinary schools consider your grades in a few different ways, we are going to take a closer look at how your GPA might affect your odds of vet school acceptance.
+You’ll soon see it’s only part of the picture.

 Veterinary medicine programs have to start somewhere when evaluating applicants.
-Beginning with a prospect’s GPA makes a lot of sense.
-“It helps to objectively sort through candidates,” explains Dr. Rory Lubold, CEO and founder of Paion Veterinary Group.
+Beginning with a prospect’s GPA helps admission officers objectively sort through all of the applications

 It’s also important to note that vet school GPA standards are generally stricter for vet school prerequisite courses.
 Since veterinary school is heavily science-based, admissions committees want to select applicants who’ve demonstrated they can handle the material.
 Even among prerequisites, courses like organic chemistry and biochemistry may be evaluated a bit more closely.